davep/davep.github.com/_posts/2015-08-17-full-apple-keyboard-on-windows-machine.md

 date: 2015-08-17 11:31:15+0100
 ---

-I seem to have somehow mess up my left hand.
+I seem to have somehow messed up my left hand.
 I'm not sure what the problem is yet, I'm speaking to the doctor and have had an x-ray to check out one possible cause, but the simple fact is that my left hand has an issue.
 Sometimes the arm is painful, pretty much all the time a couple of fingers are near-numb.